spikat/konamicode-ebpf/README.md

 > make run

+And with some sound (requires `libasound2-dev` installed):

+> make run-with-sound

 ## What it does

-When you succeed to enter the konami code, it will open the wikipedia page (and may be play a sound, if you have `libasound2-dev` installed).
+When you succeed to enter the konami code, it will open the wikipedia page.